cs1302uga/cs1302-gallery/README.md

    instance variables and/or writing methods that return an instance of the interface being implemented via the lambda.
-For example, consider the following scenario that results in the compile-time error message ""local variables referenced from a lambda expression must be final or effectively final":
+For example, consider the following scenario that results in the compile-time error message "local variables referenced from a lambda expression must be final or effectively final":

    ```java